Orestis-Milolidakis/Presentation-Slides/README.md

 Here are a few presentation slides I made during my studies.
 Specifically:

 ## Linear programming theory
 **Lower bounds on the sizes of integer programs without additional variables**: We often formulate combinatorical optimization problems as integer linear programs to solve them.
-Just how small can we make this program?
+Just how "small" can we make this program?
 We go over the paper of Kaibel and Weltge, and more recent results.

 ## Parameterized Algorithms